allebone/pex-documentation/blog/2021-10-11-BOCKSCAR-network.md

 authors: [bryan.allebone]
 tags: []
 status: Re-assess
-abstract: The BOCKSCAR Network is a Commercially-Enabled Worldwide Operations Network, with EDGE COmputing, Device Security, and a Reduced Digital Presence/Footprint.
+abstract: The BOCKSCAR Network is a Commercially-Enabled Worldwide Operations Network, with EDGE Computing, Device Security, and a Reduced Digital Presence/Footprint.
 ---

 ---